 Greater opportunities for Australian businesses

-Australia's membership of the GPA affords Australian businesses of all sizes reciprocal, legally binding access to the government procurement markets of the 47 current GPA members worth around A$2.5 trillion each year.
-The European Union and its 27 member states, including Germany and France, as well as the United Kingdom, the United States, Canada, Norway, Japan, New Zealand and Chinese Taipei are all members of the GPA.
+Australia's membership of the GPA affords Australian businesses of all sizes reciprocal, legally binding access to the government procurement markets of the 49 current GPA members worth around A$2.5 trillion each year.
+The European Union and its 27 member states, including including Germany and France, as well as Canada, Chinese Taipei, Japan, New Zealand, Norway, Switzerland, the United Kingdom and the United States are all members of the GPA.

 Under the GPA, Australian exporters of goods and services benefit from a level playing field in global government procurement markets, with businesses enjoying significantly expanded access to be able to bid for government procurement opportunities internationally.
 This includes increased access to markets where Australia does not have free trade agreements, as well as expanded access that builds upon existing free trade agreement commitments.
 For example, Australian suppliers now have legally binding access to procurement opportunities in seven additional US states, including Arizona, Massachusetts, Minnesota and Wisconsin, building on current access under the Australia-United States FTA.